Quality Jobs: Creating an equitable economic recovery

 While upgrading the skills of your existing workforce or incoming employees is an ongoing and important need, it can be expensive.
 For this reason, many companies put it off or simply don’t do it.
 That can be even more costly in lost productivity and competitiveness.

-Workforce Southwest Washington (WSW), formerly the Southwest Washington Workforce Development Council) secures and manages grants and makes investments in employment and training programs to help local businesses, like yours, grow and thrive.
-Through our public-private partnerships, we can provide customized training at your location, certification or online training, and consortium-style classroom training.
-We help you invest in your employees so they can help you succeed.
+We secure and manage grants and make investments in employment and training programs to help local businesses, like yours, grow and thrive.
+You can receive customized training at your location, certification or online training, and consortium-style classroom training through our public-private partnerships.
+Investing in your employees will help you succeed.

 One of your greatest assets could be our network of partners.
 We bring together industry, community colleges and universities, labor groups, government, economic development agencies, K-12 school districts, nonprofits and community organizations.
 Working together, we identify challenges, like skills gaps and worker shortages in key occupations or industries.
 We design programs, secure funds and leverage resources to get people working.
 Our investments train and create opportunity for our community members while helping to grow the economy and support local businesses.